-We obtain information about further spin species present in the sample by analyzing the evolution of the microwave resonator linewidth $\kappac$ as a function of the applied magnetic field outside the avoided crossings.
-For this, we extract $\kappac$ from the frequency-dependent transmission spectra for each magnetic field step (see Figure~\ref{Fig1}\,(f)).
-This allows us to identify (i) a broad structure at $B_0 = \SI{171.5}{\milli\tesla}$, which can be spectroscopically attributed to dangling bond defects at the (100)Si/SiO$_2$ interface, known as P$_\mathrm{b0}$/P$_\mathrm{b1}$ defects\,\cite{Poindexter1981,Stesmans1998}, and (ii) a sharp signature at $B_0 = \SI{172.2}{\milli\tesla}$, corresponding to statistically formed exchange-coupled donor pairs called P$_2$ dimers with a concentration $\left[\mathrm{P}_2\right]\ll\left[\mathrm{P}\right]$\,\cite{Feher1955,Jerome1964,Morigaki1972,Shankar2015}.
-Analyzing the P$_2$ dimer peak in more detail\,\cite{Herskind2009}, we find for the spin relaxation rate $\gamma_\mathrm{s,P_2}/2\pi=\SI{1.74}{MHz}$ and for the effective coupling rate $g_\mathrm{eff,P_2}/2\pi = \SI{0.35}{MHz}$.
-This puts the P$_2$ dimer spin ensemble in the weak coupling regime with $C = 0.13$, which is expected due to the $\sqrt{N}$ scaling of $\geff$ and the much lower $\left[\mathrm{P}_2\right]$\,\cite{Huebl2013,Zollitsch2015}.
-These two spin ensembles allow for a direct comparison of the dynamics of weak and strong coupling regime regarding their dynamics under the same experimental conditions (temperature).
+We obtain information about further spin species present in the sample by analyzing the resonator linewidth $\kappac$ as a function of the magnetic field outside the avoided crossings from the data in Fig.\,\ref{Fig1}\,(e).
+We find in Fig.\,\ref{Fig1}\,(f) a broad structure at $B_0 = \SI{171.5}{\milli\tesla}$, which is assigned to dangling bond defects at the (100)Si/SiO$_2$ interface, also known as P$_\mathrm{b0}$/P$_\mathrm{b1}$ defects\,\cite{Poindexter1981,Stesmans1998}, and a sharp signature at $B_0 = \SI{172.2}{\milli\tesla}$ corresponding to statistically formed exchange-coupled donor pairs, called P$_2$ dimers, with a concentration $\left[\mathrm{P}_2\right]\ll\left[\mathrm{P}\right]$\,\cite{Feher1955,Jerome1964,Morigaki1972,Shankar2015}.
+The analysis of this P$_2$ dimer peak \cite{Herskind2009} yields a spin relaxation rate $\gamma_\mathrm{s,P_2}/2\pi=\SI{1.74}{MHz}$ and an effective coupling rate $g_\mathrm{eff,P_2}/2\pi = \SI{0.35}{MHz}$.
+This sets the $\mathrm{P}_2$ dimers in the weak coupling regime with $C = 0.13$, as expected from the $\sqrt{N}$ scaling of $\geff$ \cite{Huebl2013,Zollitsch2015}.
+Hence, we can use these two spin ensembles to directly compare the dynamics in the weak and strong coupling regime under the same experimental conditions.